keptn/lifecycle-toolkit/CONTRIBUTING.md

 make markdownlint
 ```

+`markdown-lint` supports an auto-fix mod
+that can fix most of the issues the tool identifies.
-To use the auto-fix option, run:
+To use the auto-fix option, run the following on your local branch:

 ```shell
 make markdownlint-fix